-FLORIDA STATE UNIVERSITY ACADEMIC HONOR POLICY
+FLORIDA STATE UNIVERSITY ACADEMIC HONOR POLICY-Approved by Faculty Senate December 4, 2013

 Introduction

 The statement on Values and Moral Standards says: "The moral norm which guides conduct and informs policy at The Florida State University is responsible freedom.
 Freedom is an important experience which the University, one of the freest of institutions, provides for all of its citizens - faculty, students, administrators, and staff.
 Freedom is responsibly exercised when it is directed by ethical standards."
 (Values and moral standards at FSU retrieved from the current General Bulletin located at http://registrar.fsu.edu/)